 Over the years, Fateema meets many who help and support her- Gaekwad and Jani Sir from her school, Manuben in her hostel and the other acquaintances.
 But what she finds difficult is to buy a home for herself in a mixed area.
 Owing to her position as a single Muslim woman she constantly faces hurdles on her path.

-Does Fateema manage to overcome the prejudices and buy a home remains for the reader to find over the course.
+Whether Fateema manages to overcome the prejudices and buy a home remains for the reader to find over the course.

 Kothari’s translation of Fence is seamless and reads like it was written originally in English.
 In the translator’s note she says – “Mehta’s translation of Fateema’s life, told in combinations of Saurashtra Gujarati, urban Gujarati, Hindi/Urdu and English – all of which are translated here (or not) into what is considered the most global and transformative language of the world- has been far from ways.
 This multilingualism of the text, by no means unique to this text alone, is a manifestation of translation and also its test.”